Owner

 PROJECT DESCRIPTION

-• Community of Collaboration: encourage collaboration between departments, faculty, and students
+• Community of Collaboration: Encourage collaboration between departments, faculty, and students

-• Leading-Edge Design: Transformative and inspirational architecture
+• Leading-Edge Design: Transformative and inspirational architecture, aiming for LEED Gold

 • Visionary: Embody the aspirational future of Norfolk State University